Halal certified protein bars variety pack

 Key details:

-• Protein source: Plant-based (pea protein, brown rice protein)
+• Protein source: Plant-based (brown rice protein, pumpkin seed protein)

 • Gelatine: None — plant-based binding only